Saturday 3rd September 2016 marked the sixth annual Maver Mega Match This Grand Final event staged at Maver Hayfield Lakes, Doncaster.

 |Gary Bell (Lakeland Fishery)||24.075||43 (14)|

 |Perry Stone (Spro)||14.300||27 (12)|

 Follow Maver Match This on Twitter and Facebook to keep up to date with any news and developments.

 How do I buy tickets?

 In order to buy tickets for the event, you will first need to register an account.
 Simply click the 'Login / Registration' link once ticket sales go live and follow the on screen instructions.
-Please note, if you registered for a "Match This" ticket during the 2011 or 2012 campaign, you can login to purchase a 2013 ticket using the same e-mail address and password.
+Please note, if you registered for a "Match This" ticket during the 2011, 2012, 2013, 2014 or 2015 campaigns, you can login to purchase a 2016 ticket using the same e-mail address and password.
 You do NOT have to register again.